Editor’s Note: This post has been updated with fresh links and new content for readers like you 😉

 In the event that a conversion is likely to happen, Google will increase your max CPC bid by up to 30%.
 It does the opposite for conversions that are less likely.

 Google says that “ECPC can help you get more conversions while maintaining or reducing your cost per conversion.”

 But take that with a grain of salt.

-If you’re curious then, try it on a smaller campaign first and measure the cost per conversion, conversion rate, and conversion volume as an apples to apples comparison.
+If you’re curious, try it on a smaller campaign first.
+Measure the cost per conversion, conversion rate, and conversion volume as an apples-to-apples comparison.

 Sometimes this is a default bid setting when creating new campaigns, so be aware if you don’t want to use it at that given time.

 Also known as conversion optimizer, CPA bidding allows Google to adjust bids to average a certain cost per conversion goal that you’ve set.

 Based on the history of your Google Ads account and conversion volumes, CPA bidding needs at least 15 conversions over a span of 30 days to become active.